AhmadMavali/wazuh_misp_integration/README.md

+Follow the steps below to use this feature

+Create a key in the MISP server and paste (key and IP_SERVER) into the below script (lines 35 and 37) Copy the misp.py file in the path below /var/ossec/integrations/

+Create a rule in Wazuh named misp.xml and copy the contents of the misp.xml file there.

+#Description

 Wazuh is an open-source security monitoring and threat detection platform.
 It provides host-based intrusion detection, log analysis, file integrity monitoring, and vulnerability assessment capabilities.
 Wazuh helps organizations detect and respond to security incidents by collecting, analyzing, and correlating security-related data from various sources.

 MISP (Malware Information Sharing Platform) is an open-source threat intelligence platform that enables organizations to collect, share, and collaborate on threat intelligence information.
 It allows the exchange of Indicators of Compromise (IOCs), threat intelligence reports, and other security-related data.